ajitagupta/relax/README.md

 ## 4) Saying No

 Don't overcommit and underdeliver!
 Don't let (unrealistic) deadlines stress you out!
+Stress breeds anxiety, self-doubt and low self-esteem.
 Just say no and move on.

 ## 5) Don't overplan